 (c) if the endorsement is for a limited period, the date the endorsement expires.

+[Section 94 amended by No. 4 of 2018 s.
+30.]

 Subdivision 2 — Endorsement in relation to nurse practitioners

 95. Endorsement as nurse practitioner

-(1) The Nursing and Midwifery Board of Australia may endorse the registration of a registered health practitioner whose name is included in the Register of Nurses as being qualified to practise as a nurse practitioner if the practitioner —
+(1) The National Board for the nursing profession may endorse the registration of a registered health practitioner whose name is included in the Register of Nurses as being qualified to practise as a nurse practitioner if the practitioner —

 (a) holds either of the following qualifications relevant to the endorsement —